A Target-Agnostic Protocol-Independent Interface for the Transport Layer: Transport Instructions

-\signpost{Declaring ``ordered units'' of incoming data} \mtp programs use the \emph{new\_rx\_ordered\_data} instruction at run-time to inform the target that the protocol expects to receive a ``unit'' of in-order data of a certain size.
-It has three arguments: size, unit id, and address.
-Size can be infinite for byte streams or a concrete number for message-based protocols, and unit id is used to identify this unit in future instructions.
+\signpost{Declaring logical ordered data units} \mtp programs use the \emph{new\_rx\_ordered\_data} instruction at run-time to declare that the protocol expects to receive a logical unit of in-order data (e.g., a byte stream or message) of a certain size.
+It takes three arguments: size, unit id, and address.
+Size can be infinite to denote an unbounded byte stream, or a concrete value for message-based protocols.
+The unit id uniquely identifies this data unit in future instructions.
 Address (\emph{addr}) is optional.
-If present, e.g., in a receive WQE in \roce, it signifies that the data from this ordered data unit should eventually be available to the application starting at address \emph{addr}.
-For TCP, this instruction can be used once at the beginning of the connection to ``create'' the in-order byte-stream at the receiving end.
-For QUIC, the transport program can issue this instruction when it receives a packet from a new stream.
-For a message-based protocol, e.g., Homa or \roce, the instruction can be issued for each message that needs data reassembly, e.g., a large RPC or Receive WQE.
+If present, e.g., in a receive WQE in \roce, it signifies that the data from this ordered data unit should eventually be available to the application starting at address \emph{addr}, without constraining how or when the target realizes this placement.
+For TCP, this instruction can be used once at the beginning of the connection to declare the receiver’s in-order byte stream.
+For QUIC, it can be issued per new stream.
+For message-based protocols such as Homa or \roce, it can be issued per message that requires reassembly, such as a large RPC or a receive WQE.
+In all cases, the \emph{same instruction} is used, only \emph{parameterized differently} for different protocols.

-\signpost{Providing ordering information for incoming data segments} The \emph{add\_rx\_data\_seg(addr, len, uid, offset)} instruction asks the target to add the data segment located at \emph{addr} and of size \emph{len} to the ordered data unit \emph{uid} at \emph{offset}.
-An \mtp program can issue this instruction in response to a new incoming data packet from the other end of the connection.
-Recall from \sref{sec:input} that the address at which the target has stored the packet's payload is an input to event parsers.
-The \mtp program can specify, in the parser, for that to be included as metadata in incoming packet events and use it here as \emph{addr}.